kimjoar/ttm4165/Sammendrag.markdown

 * Negative feedback: The feedback signal counteracts any deviation of the output of the system from its equilibrium value.
 Systems with negative feedback is always stationary.
 * Positive feedback: Any change in the output signal is amplified.
 In systems with positive feedback the output signal approaches a fixed limit (or saturates).
 * These models are based on buyers only buying one copy during the whole lifetime of the product.
-* In an ordeínary market, the number of copies sold per unit time is proportional to the number of people not having purchased a copy already.
+* In an ordínary market, the number of copies sold per unit time is proportional to the number of people not having purchased a copy already.
 * Positive feedback from the market means that the number of customers likely to purchase a product also depends on how many customers that have already purchased the product.
 * Sometimes this type of market is called network externality or network effect because the feedback is caused by a formal or informal network among the customers.
-Such networks may be based on acquaintance where the buyer may seek advice from other people before buying the product of a patricular brand.
+Such networks may be based on acquaintance where the buyer may seek advice from other people before buying the product of a particular brand.
 The benefit the customers finds in owning the product, increases with the number of people already owning it.
 * All markets with positive feedback are nonlinear.
 * Important observations on markets with positive feedback (in a monopoly situation):
   1. If there are no initial customers having purchased the good, there will be no customers in the future.